-The Attune NxT Flow Cytometer was developed with fluorescent protein analysis in mind; it enables easy and accurate analysis of multiple fluorescent proteins and fluorescently labeled antibodies (separately or in combination), with configurations allowing up to 4 lasers and 16 detection channels.
+Attune Flow Cytometers were developed with fluorescent protein analysis in mind; they enable easy and accurate analysis of multiple fluorescent proteins and fluorescently labeled antibodies (separately or in combination), with configurations allowing up to 4 lasers and 16 detection channels.

-The Attune NxT flow cytometer can be used quickly and effectively analyze the editing efficiency in CRISPR edited cells.
-Analysis by flow cytometry offers several advantages as compared to other methods of editing efficiency analysis:
+Attune flow cytometers can be used to quickly and effectively analyze the editing efficiency in CRISPR edited cells.
+Analysis by flow cytometry offers several advantages as compared to other methods of analyzing editing efficiency:

-With the Attune NxT Flow Cytometer you can achieve a reliable measure of accuracy for detection of cell populations comprising less than 1% of the total cells by easily running large sample volumes in a fraction of the time without the need to concentrate your sample (below).
+With Attune Flow Cytometers you can achieve a reliable measure of accuracy for detection of cell populations comprising less than 1% of the total cells by easily running large sample volumes in a fraction of the time without the need to concentrate your sample (below).

-Flow cytometry is the method of choice for identifying cells within complex populations, as it allows for multi parameter analysis of thousands to millions of cells in a short time.
-Strong signal separation in the Attune Flow Cytometer shows excellent separation of cell populations into subsets for immunophenotyping.
-A wide range of reagent choices as well as the system’s automated compensation module, 4 spatially separated lasers and 14 color choices help simplify multi-color panel design.
+Flow cytometry is the method of choice for identifying cells within complex populations, as it allows for multiparameter analysis of thousands to millions of cells in a short time.
+Strong signal separation in the Attune Flow Cytometer shows excellent resolution of cell populations into subsets for immunophenotyping.
+A wide range of reagent choices, as well as the system’s automated compensation module, 4 spatially separated lasers, and 14 color choices help simplify multicolor panel design.

 The data below describes 13-color immunophenotyping analysis of stained human whole blood using a stain/lyse protocol on the Attune NxT Flow Cytometer.
 Lymphocyte, monocyte and granulocyte populations were distinguished with forward scatter (FSC) and side scatter (SSC); and monocyte, T cell, B cell and NK populations were identified using fluorescent antibodies against surface antigens specific for the different immunological populations.

 On traditional flow cytometers, very dilute samples can take a long time to acquire due to slower flow rates.
-The Attune NxT Flow Cytometer can run very dilute samples quickly (below).
+Attune Flow Cytometers can run very dilute samples quickly (below).

-Providing a simple, fast, accurate, and reliable methodology, flow cytometry has become the method of choice to determine C-values in plant homogenates, and the use of flow cytometry in plant biology has increased rapidly.
-The Attune NxT Flow Cytometer is well suited for DNA content evaluation.
+Providing a simple, fast, accurate, and reliable methodology, flow cytometry has become the method of choice to determine C-values (amount of nuclear DNA content) in plant homogenates, and the use of flow cytometry in plant biology has increased rapidly.
+Attune Flow Cytometers are well suited for DNA content evaluation.
 Any of the standard configurations may be used, including the most affordable single-laser system.

-Attune Flow Cytometers, along with the Attune NxT No-Wash, No-Lyse Filter Kit or Attune CytPix No-Wash, No-Lyse Filter Kit for violet laser SSC detection, offers a robust assay for detecting platelets in whole blood without sample manipulation.
+Attune Flow Cytometers, along with the Attune NxT No-Wash, No-Lyse Filter Kit or Attune CytPix No-Wash, No-Lyse Filter Kit for violet laser SSC detection, offer a robust assay for detecting platelets in whole blood without sample manipulation.
 The system’s acoustic focusing technology empowers research with unmatched speed (up to 10 times faster than the traditional cytometers), thereby greatly reducing the assay time.

 The ability to direct human pluripotent stem cells (hPSCs) toward differentiated cell phenotypes offers tremendous potential for personalized and regenerative medicine.
-The Attune NxT Flow Cytometer is ideally suited for use with fragile and large cell types like stem cells and cardiomyocytes (below).
+Attune Flow Cytometers are ideally suited for use with fragile and large cell types like stem cells and cardiomyocytes (below).
 Engineered to actively resist clogging, a syringe-driven system and larger flow cell help prevent the loss of precious sample and is drastically less susceptible to clogs.

-In this study, a viability dye (Invitrogen LIVE/DEAD Fixable Near-IR Dead Cell Stain) and 7 antibodies, including CD137 and CD69, were used as a backbone panel to identify antigen specific CD4 T cells using the Attune NxT Flow Cytometer, 4-laser configuration.
+In this study, a viability dye (Invitrogen LIVE/DEAD Fixable Near-IR Dead Cell Stain) and seven antibodies, including CD137 and CD69, were used as a backbone panel to identify antigen-specific CD4 T cells using the Attune NxT Flow Cytometer, 4-laser configuration.